timoklimmer/ambre/README.md

 ### Increase Customer Satisfaction of a Service Desk
 Another example: imagine you were responsible for a service desk.
 Your CSAT score is terribly low, and you need more insight into where you can take targeted countermeasures.
 One option is to sift through numerous reports and try to find exactly that one bar chart which makes your life good again.
-The other option is to feed ambre with your feedback and ticket data.
-Once fed, ambre can show you in a snap where to look at and prioritize.
+The other option is to feed ambre with data about your tickets and related CSAT scores.
+Once fed, ambre can show you in a snap where the problematic patterns are.

+### Identify Promising Research Directions
+Let's imagine you were a researcher, and your goal was to explain why people develop a certain disease.
+Assuming you did not have an idea of where to go deeper in your research, you could collect some data of what you think might be relevant.

+After being fed with your data, ambre can extract relevant connections, helping you to find the areas where you should focus on.
+Because ambre automatically eliminates redundant rules, and because you can tell ambre about the rules you already know, it will quickly point you to the connections that matter for your work.
+Of course, ambre also gives you all the numbers it uses, so you can write comprehensible and reproducable papers.

-## More Highlights
+## Selected Highlights of ambre
+### No Tables Required
+ambre "databases" are populated with so-called "transactions".
+A transaction (aka. "itemset") is a set of items that belong together and form a case/data point.
+An example transaction for the production line case mentioned above could
+be: `{"Litware Inc.", "Nylon 23A-B", "Toronto Plant", "Nightshift", "CW23", "Hole"}`.
+Unlike with tables, where each row has a fixed set of items (= the cells in the row), ambre accepts arbitrary-sized transactions. **Simply add what you know about the respective case, and ambre will find the rules for you.**

+> Note: As of now, ambre supports only categorical ("string") data.
+For numerical data, it is recommended to convert the numbers to categories first.
+This is by intention to make sure that number ranges meet the domain and hence, the quality of the generated rules is not negatively affected.
+There might be a more automated support in future.

 ### Common Sense Filter
 To increase usability, ambre has a feature to filter out common sense knowledge.
-Let's assume you know already that machine model *XYZ* produces one defect after another.
-With the common sense feature, you can tell ambre that you know that already, and when it generates rules next time, it does not bother you with information you already have.
+Let's assume you know already that a certain machine model produces one defect after another.
+With the common sense feature, you can **tell ambre that you know** that already, and when it generates rules next time, it does not bother you with information you already have.

 ### Online / Distributed / Federated
 When loading data into ambre, you don't have to feed it with batch data.
 You can add additional individual transactions